brijeshb42/nought/README.md

 # Nought

 Nought is a zero-runtime css-in-js library.
 It is implemented on top of `linaria` to extract the css at build-time.
+This is an experiment so far on exploring functionalities that are possible with Linaria.

 The APIs are same as that of `vanilla-extract` without the limitation that they can be used only in a `css.ts` file.
 In case of `Nought`, you can import the functions in any file.
 The style definitions can live in the same file as the components that they are used in.